mecid/mecid.github.io/_posts/2025-07-23-glassifying-custom-swiftui-views-groups.md

 ```

 The glassEffectUnion view modifier combines glasses only when they have the same effect types, similar shapes, and identifiers.
 Keep this in mind when you try to combine glass effects manually.

+By using GlassEffectContainer, you enable interaction between multiple glass views, improving both the visual consistency and rendering performance.
+Parameters like spacing allow you to fine-tune morphing behavior, while glassEffectUnion gives you precise control over how distant views should visually merge.
+Together, these tools make it possible to create sophisticated glass-like UI elements that feel fluid, interactive, and polished—just the way SwiftUI intended.